 Best for explosive and powerful players

-Perfect if you are looking for traditional high-top basketball shoes
+Perfect if you are looking for an affordable all-around performer without any weaknesses.

 The Best Basketball Shoes for Ankle Support

 The HOVR Havoc Low is the first basketball shoe that comes with Under Armour's new HOVR cushioning technology.
 The HOVR foam in the outsole is heavily caged and starts off very firm but gets more comfortable after the (considerable) break-in time.
 The outsole is made from a hard and durable rubber and sports a traditional herringbone traction pattern that impresses on all surfaces.
 Materials are standard Mesh and synthetics that provide a ton of support and lockdown.

 Overall, the Under Armour HOVR Havoc Low is a great performer for quick guards looking for an affordable low-top with excellent traction, great support, and solid cushioning.

 Best Deals for the Under Armour HOVR Havoc Low:

 The performance retro of the original Kobe 1 Protro turns out to be very divisive.
 Some reviewers love the retro materials and sturdy feel of an old-school basketball sneaker, while others complain that these are too heavy and bulky compared to current performance sneakers.

 Traction and cushioning perform very well and the support is absolutely amazing because of the solid materials used.
 The fit is more problematic as the leather doesn't conform to your feet as well as modern textile materials do.